Endangered Places List Nominations FAQs

 How are endangered places selected for inclusion in the List?

-Nominations are reviewed by National Trust staff and additions to the list are chosen in consultation with subject matter experts.
+Nominations are reviewed by National Trust staff and additions to the list are chosen in consultation with local community stakeholders and subject matter experts.
 There is limited space on the list, and not all nominated places can be included.

-What sort of places are eligible to be included in the Top 10 Endangered Places List?
+What sort of places are eligible to be included in the Endangered Places List?

 The types of historic places we have in Canada and the types of threats they face vary.
-We want the Top 10 Endangered Places List to represent this broad range.
+We want the Endangered Places List to represent this broad range.
 Endangered places don’t have to be designated heritage sites, nor do they have to have been built before a certain year.
-We are looking for places that tell a story: landmarks that mean a lot to communities.
+We are looking for places that tell a story: places that mean a lot to communities.

 Does the endangered place I am nominating have to be a designated heritage property?